 In certain cases, you may qualify for an exception to the requirement to complete Form 8858.
 For example, if both you and another U.S. taxpayer are Category 4 or Category 5 filers of Form 8865, only one person may be required to file this form.
-However, because you may face penalties if you don’t file this form, it is important to check with a tax professional to make sure you aren’t required to do so before you choose to omit it from your tax filings for the year.
+However, you may face penalties if you don’t file this form.
+Therefore, it is important to check with a tax professional to make sure you aren’t required to do so before you choose to omit it from your tax filings for the year.

 Completing the Form

 If you are filing the form because you were the tax owner of an FDE at some point during your accounting period or tax year, you should complete the whole form.
 However, you won’t need to attach Schedule M, which is a separate form.

 If you are completing Form 8858 because you are a Category 4 filer of Form 5471, you should complete the form in its entirety.
 You should also attach schedule M.

 If you are completing Form 8858 because you are a Category 1 filer of Form 8865, you should complete the whole form and the Schedule M, which is a separate form.

 Specifically, you must make sure the top margin of the return states, “Filed Pursuant to Announcement 2004-4 for Dormant FDE.”
 You must also include your tax year, address and name, as well as the dormant FDE’s annual accounting period.
 Finally, you must complete items 1a through 1e, item 1g, items 3a through 3d, and items 4a through 4c.
 Some of these items may not be applicable, depending on the specifics of your situation.

 Form 8858 Penalties

 If you don’t file Form 8858 when it is a requirement, you may face both civil and criminal penalties.
 For every annual accounting period in which you fail to file the information required, you will owe a $10,000 penalty.
 When the IRS sends you a notice informing you of your failure to file this form, you will have 90 days to comply before additional penalties begin to accumulate.

 If you fail to file the form within the 90-day period after receiving notice from the IRS, an additional 5 percent reduction applies for every three-month period or part of a three-month period that passes.

 In some cases, criminal penalties may also apply to taxpayers who don’t file a required Form 8858.
 Criminal penalties may include additional fines and/or time in prison.

-The best way to avoid penalties for failing to file Form 8858 is to make sure you actually submit the form by its due date.
-If you aren’t sure whether you are required to submit Form 8858, you should consult a tax professional for guidance.
+The best way to avoid penalties for failing to file Form 8858 is to submit the form by its due date.
+If you aren’t sure whether you have a Form 8858 filing requirement, you should consult a tax professional for guidance.

 Submitting Delinquent Forms

 In some cases, you may not realize you need to submit Form 8858 until it is already delinquent.
 In such cases, you may still be able to avoid penalties if you meet certain requirements.
 However, the first step in resolving this situation is to file the delinquent forms as soon as possible.

 To qualify to submit your delinquent forms using this procedure, you must have a reasonable cause for failing to file your required forms on time.

 If you don’t include a statement, or if the IRS doesn’t agree that you had reasonable cause for your violation, you may face penalties even after filing the missing forms.

 Reasonable cause statements don’t need to follow any set template, as the IRS reviews them on a case-by-case basis.
-The goal of the reasonable cause statement is to show the IRS that you were not willfully ignoring your responsibilities and that the failure to file wasn’t an intentional act.
+The goal of the reasonable cause statement is to show the IRS that you were not willfully ignoring your responsibilities.
+And, that the failure to file wasn’t an intentional act.

 You must also attach your form to the amended tax return, and you must include your reasonable cause statement.
 Finally, you must certify that the entity in question did not engage in tax evasion.

 However, according to the IRS, filing these forms will not automatically trigger an audit.
 Nonetheless, taxpayers should be aware that they may still undergo an audit through the IRS’ normal audit selection process.

 Statute of Limitations

 It will be up to the IRS to determine what penalties, if any, you will face.
-However, it is still important to file these forms as soon as you realize they are delinquent because of rules related to the IRS’ statute of limitations.
+However, it is still important to file these forms as soon as you realize they are delinquent.
+This is important because of rules related to the IRS’ statute of limitations.

 After the statute of limitations expires, you won’t need to worry about facing penalties related to your delinquent returns.
 For Form 8858, the statute of limitations expires three years after the filing of the form.
-Thus, if you never file the form, the statute of limitations never begins, and the IRS can bring action against you indefinitely.
+If you never file the form, the statute of limitations never begins.
+In this case, the IRS can bring action against you indefinitely.
 However, as soon as you have filed your delinquent forms, the clock begins ticking.
-After three years pass from the date of your filing, the IRS won’t be able to bring any new action against you for this violation.
+After three years pass from the filing date, the IRS won’t be able to bring any new action against you for this violation.

 Working With a Tax Professional

 In addition, if you live overseas, your tax requirements become even more complicated.
-The penalties for failing to comply with IRS regulations can be extreme, leading to expensive fines and even the possibility of criminal prosecution.
-For this reason, taxpayers should be proactive about filing all of their required paperwork and paying all required taxes on time.
+The penalties for failing to comply with IRS regulations can be extreme.
+They can leadi to expensive fines and even the possibility of criminal prosecution.
+For this reason, taxpayers should be proactive.
+Not only with filing all of the required paperwork but also paying all required taxes on time.